codewitharafath6688/Assignment-06/README.md

 Ans:
   Explanation:  Template literals are define by ` ` (backticks)
-        let poem2 = `
-                A quiet breeze, a fleeting song,
-                The day is short, the night is long.
-                Yet in the dark, the stars still glow, A gentle guide for hearts that roam.
-        `

   Difference:
   Template literals => easily can write multi line text